zakhar-kogan/kb-obsidian/pages/discrete math.md

 	- A graph $(v,e)$ has a set of **v**, vertices, and a set **e**, edges collapsed:: true
 		- ![image.png](../assets/image_1664958770538_0.png)
-	-
+	- Graph isomorphism => if you've got the same list of vertices and edges, your graphs are the same -